ryancfields/w6-frontend/README.md

 * **Question:** What did you have to do to get the `logout()` function to work?
 Why?

 * **Your Answer:**
+Remove the token from the local storage side
+Reset the User ID to null.
 ---

+!!---------!!

 - [ ] Following the patterns we used above, build the Signup feature.